dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 ---

 Before we get into the nitty-gritty details, let's take a step back.
-To set up this work, we'll first want to talk about what nullability actually is, and then about how we can define it formally, to reason about it.
+To set up this work, we'll first start with a simple example, similar to our dataset, which illustrates the task of inferring nullability with concrete code.
+.
 Then, we can run experiments to answer the question: in what situations are models good at reasoning about nullability?
 Next, we'll introduce techniques that have been used to probe the internals of a model for different concepts.
 Finally we'll put it all together into a "nullability probe", a tool for answering the question: Given a location in the program, does the model think that the variable there could be null?

-What is Nullability?
+A Simple Example
 --------------------

 Let's say you're writing a Python program with your LLM assistant.
 You've